payloadcms/payload/examples/nested-docs/payload/README.md

 # Payload Nested Docs Example

-This example demonstrates how to nest docs in Payload using the official [Nested Docs Plugin](https://github.com/payloadcms/payload/tree/main/packages/plugin-nested-docs).
+This example demonstrates how to achieve nested docs in Payload using the official [Nested Docs Plugin](https://github.com/payloadcms/payload/tree/main/packages/plugin-nested-docs).

 There are various fully working front-ends made explicitly for this example, including: